bokeh/bokeh/sphinx/source/docs/user_guide/data.rst

 ==============

 No data visualization is possible without the underlying data to be represented.
-In this section, the various ways of providing data for plots is explained, from passing data values directly to creating a |ColumnDataSource| and filtering using a |CDSView|.
+In this section, the various ways of providing data for plots are explained, from passing data values directly to creating a |ColumnDataSource| and filtering using a |CDSView|.